CartoDB/cartodb-postgresql/doc/CDB_Overviews.md

 and/or simplified record geometries.

 Overviews are created through the `CDB_CreateOverviews`.
+The statement timeout may need to be adjusted before using this function, as overview creation for large tables is a time-consuming operation.

 The `CDB_Overviews` function can be used determine what overview tables exist for a given dataset table and which zoom levels correspond tt